kamalu-chioma/movietvshow-finder/README.md

 - **Image Search**: Upload a movie flier to search for a movie.
 The app will identify the movie and return information about it.
 - **Watchlist**: Add movies to your watchlist after logging in.
 - **Personalized Recommendations**: Based on movies in your watchlist, the homepage provides recommendations for similar movies using cosine similarity.
+- **AI movie finder**: Use the AI chat as your general movie chatterbot, it will help you with movies, plots, recommendations, and the rest... just stick to only movie-related convos

 ## Getting Started